 The Multi-Faith Chaplaincy Team draws from a number of faith traditions and works for the benefit of all students regardless of faith, belief, sexuality or gender.
 You are welcome to drop by the chaplaincy at any time to talk, meet with others, pray or simply enjoy some quiet time.

 The chaplaincy on Park Campus has two rooms suitable for prayer or quiet reflection, as well as ritual washing facilities and an open kitchen offering free Fairtrade tea and coffee.
 The chaplaincy on Avenue Campus has one room and tea and coffee are provided in Maidwell Foyer by the team on Monday and Thursday lunchtimes.

 Residential Life Team

 Students living in halls are supported by the Residential Life Team.
-The team are available to support and advise you and they have extensive knowledge of the support services available at the University.
-You can talk to the team about any problems or issues that you might have in confidence, from homesickness to medical emergencies, the team are there for you.
+The team are available to support and advise you.
+They have extensive knowledge of the support services available at the university.
+You can talk to the team about any problems or issues that you might have in confidence – from homesickness to medical emergencies – the team are there for you.
 The Residential Life Team are based in the halls of residences and are available 8:30am – 6am Monday to Friday and 5pm – 6am at weekends.

 Student Support Officers